A child in a blue jacket picking berries alongside an adult from lush green berry plants on a sunny day.

 Ochs Orchard

-Nancy L.: Ochs Orchards, which got its start in the 1930s, invites families to commune with nature and experience the afternoon through the eyes of a farmer.
+Nancy L. said: Ochs Orchards, which got its start in the 1930s, invites families to commune with nature and experience the afternoon through the eyes of a farmer.
 The u pick of sweet fruits include: strawberries, cherries, raspberries, blueberries, sugar snap peas, and blackberries.
 There's also a farm market with baked goods for sale, and a beautiful view where you can picnic on the grounds.

 Halfway Acres Blueberry Farm